AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/questionnaire/errors/2015-01-01-family-error-text1.md

-Please tell us which partner and/or family members will be accompanying the skilled worker.
+Please tell us who'll be accompanying the skilled worker.